Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A command that adds execute permission to the user, the group owner and other users to the file hello A command that sets the permission to file hello as no permissions at all for the owner and group owner and all permissions to other users
-A command that sets the mode of the file hello to -rwxr-x-wx
+A command that sets the mode of the file hello to -rwxr-x-wx A command that sets the mode of the file hello the same as Olleh`s mode